There are so many fun things to do in Breckenridge besides skiing – shopping, arts, history, hiking, sledding, spas, terrific food, and more!

 Breckenridge is a real town, not a village created to serve the ski resort.
 Their quaint and energetic main street dates back to the gold rush of the mid-1800s.
 With an abundance of shops and restaurants, horse-drawn carriage rides, and regular entertainment and festivals (Ullr Fest, Mardi Gras, International Snow Sculpture Competition), you’ll love exploring.

-At night, Main Street sparkles with colorful lights and an upbeat vibe.
-Don’t miss the Breckenridge Haunted Tour from the Breck Heritage Alliance.
+You could also learn about the history of Breckenridge with a tour from the Breck Heritage Alliance.
+I highly recommend the Breckenridge Haunted Tour.
 Ask for Trevor as your tour guide – he’s a paranormal investigator.
 With his personal experience stories and ghost-hunting tools, this was hands-down the best ghost tour I’ve ever experienced.
 I even had a creepy encounter of my own!

 Food in Breckenridge